The X Factor: The Band: Background

-The series was first reported in early 2019 as being The X Factor: All Stars, as the regular series is being put on hiatus due to declining ratings.
+The series was first reported in early 2019 as being The X Factor: All Stars, as the regular series was being put on hiatus due to declining ratings.
 However, in November 2019, it was announced that the proposed All Stars series had been axed in favour of The X Factor: The Band.
 The new spin-off saw acts audition to form part of a girl group and boy band.
 The news came just weeks after former X Factor winners Little Mix announced their own plans for a similar series, Little Mix: The Search, on BBC One in 2020.

 The auditions took place at Syco Music headquarters in London, in front of the judges and industry experts.
 The series aired over four episodes, beginning Monday 9, then Wednesday 11 and Friday 13 December before the live finale on Sunday 15 December which was held at the Resorts World Arena in Birmingham.
 Speaking on the decision to host the finale in Birmingham, host Dermot O'Leary said "It’s always nice to get out and take the show around the country.
 We did the final in Manchester a few years ago, which went really well.
 It’s always nice to get out and see other places and you get a full sense of the whole country being involved as well.
 I’m looking forward to it!"